 The screenshot below shows a Database Engineer job description in Text Analyzer with more inclusive replacement phrases for masculine words like “strong” and “leader”:

 This screenshot of an Executive Assistant job ad shows more inclusive replacement phrases for “grandfathered” that’s considered non inclusive language based on race:

-In our blogs, 7 Examples of LGBTQ Exclusionary Language [in Job Descriptions] and Top 10 Terms with Bias Toward POC [in Job Descriptions], there are more examples of non inclusive language a job description tool like Text Analyzer can help you find and replace.
+In our blogs, 7 Examples of LGBTQ Exclusionary Language [in Job Descriptions] and Top 10 Terms with Bias Toward POC [in Job Descriptions], there are more examples of non-inclusive language that a job description tool like Text Analyzer helps you flag and replace.

 4. Use dyslexia-friendly fonts to be more inclusive to “neurodivergent” candidates

 Being inclusive in your job description language also means considering neurodiverse candidates.
 It’s estimated that 1 in 10 people in the U.S. have dyslexia.
 People with dyslexia (sometimes known as “neurodivergents”) may have challenges processing words on a screen.
 This means font choices in job descriptions are important if you want to be more inclusive.

 The British Dyslexia Association even has a Dyslexia friendly style guide with tips.
 Here are a few of the many listed in their diversity style guide: